rlucioni/recipes/recipes/food/cheesecake.md

 ### Instructions

-1. Preheat oven to 350&deg;F.
-2. Crush graham crackers and add melted butter.
-Press into baking containers and pack down with a glass.
-Blind-bake for 10-15 minutes.
-3. Combine flour, sour cream, and vanilla in a small bowl.
+1. Combine flour, sour cream, and vanilla in a small bowl.
-4. Thoroughly combine cream cheese with sugar in a large bowl.
+2. Thoroughly combine cream cheese with sugar in a large bowl.
 Mix in milk.
-5. Beat in eggs one at a time.
+3. Beat in eggs one at a time.
-6. Mix in sour cream mixture, try not to get too many bubbles.
+4. Mix in sour cream mixture, trying not to make many bubbles.
+Pour batter into graham cracker crust.
-7. Pour batter onto crusts.
-Tap to get rid of bubbles.
-8. Bake at 350&deg;F until center barely jiggles.
+6. Bake at 350&deg;F until center barely jiggles.
 (30 minutes for ramekins, 45 minutes for glass tupperware)

-Let cool and refrigerate, serve topped with raspberry sauce.
+Let cool and refrigerate.
+Serve topped with raspberry sauce.